minqwq/minqwq/README.md

 13yo
 social phobia
 only working with my mobile, no computer
-dont ever think i can write code, i only know markup language
+~~dont ever think i can write code, i only know markup language~~
+i can written python, html, css
 buuut i can draw beautiful pixel art
 birthday:2011-01-23
 JavaScript so hard😢